 Fave job: Bo Brooks crab house server

-Fave mental health boost: Learning K-pop dances via YouTube w/ my daughter
+Fave mental health boost: Learning K-pop dances via YouTube w/ daughter

 Fave veggie: anything roasted